A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Integrated Model Building and Validation Procedure via Mathematical Programming

-To handle the changing values of $s(\boldsymbol{A}_{s(k)})_j$ depending on the selected subset, we instead use the lower bound of $s(\boldsymbol{A}_{s(k)})_j$, which gives a relaxed version of the exact constraint.
+To handle changing values of $s(\boldsymbol{A}_{s(k)})_j$ depending on the selected subset, we use the lower bound of $s(\boldsymbol{A}_{s(k)})_j$, which gives a relaxed version of the exact constraint.
 A tight lower bound for $s(\boldsymbol{A}_{s(k)})_j$ can cut some of the subsets with insignificant regression coefficients.
+Also, the lower bound should be calculated very efficiently to avoid additional computational cost.